Our Policies and Approach

 Data Gathering, Goal Setting, and Sharing Best Practices

 Suntory Group holds annual policy briefings for its principal business partners, including raw material suppliers, contract manufacturers, and logistics partners, to promote awareness of and support for sustainability initiatives.
-In addition, through presentations to explain Group initiatives and the use of surveys, we are monitors the status of CO2 emission reduction targets set by major suppliers, and considering future procurement policy initiatives.
+In addition, through presentations to explain Group initiatives and the use of surveys, we monitor the status of CO2 emission reduction targets set by major business partners and are considering policies for future procurement initiatives.

 Raw Ingredient-related Initiatives

-The bounties of nature, in the form of agricultural crops and other raw ingredients, are essential inputs for Suntory Group products.
+The gifts of nature, including agricultural crops and other raw ingredients, are essential inputs for Suntory Group products.
 As such, we are collaborating with business partners in the supply chain to implement a broad range of climate change-related initiatives.
-In particular, it is estimated that GHG emissions from agriculture and forestry account for about a quarter of all such emissions.* Suntory Group also estimates that agriculture-derived GHG emissions account for about 20% of GHG emissions in its value chain, and is working to effect a shift to sustainable agriculture.
+In particular, it is estimated that GHG emissions from agriculture and forestry account for about a quarter of all such emissions*.
+Suntory Group also estimates that agriculture-derived GHG emissions account for about 20% of GHG emissions in our value chain, and is working to effect a shift to sustainable agriculture.

 -